williamthegrey/tellyget/README.md

 udpxy is bound to one upstream interface and one downstream interface.
 You should set the upstream interface to IPTV physical network interface by filling in the "source" (Source IP/Interface) field.
-And you should set the downstream interface to your LAN bridge (e.g., br-lan in OpenWrt) by filling in the "bind" (Bind IP/Interface) field.
+And you should set the downstream interface to your LAN bridge (e.g. br-lan in OpenWrt) by filling in the "bind" (Bind IP/Interface) field.

 In order to solve disconnection issue during playback, set the mcsub_renew (multicast subscription renew) value to 180.
 This value works fine for me, but you can try other values.